SystemFw/blog/content/staging/paxos-failures.md

 error or time out, but they will never give inconsistent results: linearisability is always respected.

+This post will focus on `write`, which highlights all the core ideas.
+Reading does have a couple of subtleties as well though, it might be the topic of a future post.

 ## System and Fault model